Is a new appraisal needed to sell property after one year?

 Answer:

-Section 10308 of the California Probate Code provides: sales of real property shall be reported to and be confirmed by the court before title to the property passes to the purchaser, whether the sale is a private sale or a public auction sale and notwithstanding that the property is directed by the will to be sold or authority is given in the will to sell the property.
+According to Section 10308 of the California Probate Code, sales of real property must be reported to and confirmed by the court before the title passes to the buyer, regardless of whether it’s a private sale or public auction.

-(1) The real property has been appraised within one year prior to the date of the confirmation hearing.
+1. The property has been appraised within one year prior to the confirmation hearing.

-(2) The valuation date used in the appraisal described in paragraph (1) is within one year prior to the date of the confirmation hearing.
+2. The valuation date of the appraisal is within one year of the confirmation hearing.

-(3) Where the valuation date used in the latest appraisal is more than one year before the date of the confirmation hearing.
+2. The last appraisal was more than one year before the confirmation hearing.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.